arvidn/libtorrent/docs/dht_rss.rst

 linked lists
 ------------

-Items are chained together in a geneal singly linked list.
+Items are chained together in a general singly linked list.
 A linked list does not necessarily contain RSS items, and no RSS related items are mandatory.
 However, RSS items will be used as examples in this BEP::